uzkent/EnKCF_Tracker/README.md

 * learning_rate_large_roi_translation = 0.20
 * learning_rate_small_roi_translation = 0.20
 * scale_filter_training_psr_threshold = 4.0 // Threshold to Train Scale Filter
-* padding_scale_filter = 1.0          // Area to Consider for Scale Filter
+* padding_scale_filter = 0.0                // Area to Consider for Scale Filter
-* padding_large_roi_translation = 3.0 // Area to Consider for Large Area Trans.
+* padding_large_roi_translation = 2.0       // Area to Consider for Large Area Trans.
 Filter
-* padding_small_roi_translation = 2.5 // Area to COnsider for Small Area Trans.
+* padding_small_roi_translation = 1.5       // Area to COnsider for Small Area Trans.
 Filter
 * responsevariance_scale = 0.04	            // Variance for Desired Gaussian Response for Scale KCF
 * responsevariance_large_roi_translation = 0.06 // Variance of the Gaussian Response for Large ROI Translation KCF
 * responsevariance_small_roi_translation = 0.125 // Variance of the Gaussian Response for Small ROI Translation KCF

 ### Particle Filter Hyperparameters

+It should be highlighted that we recommend that the particle filter should be removed in case the global camera motion in the system is not removed.

 * number_particles = 300		// Number of Particles in the Particle Filter
 * number_efficient_particles = 1000/3.0 // Number of Efficient Particles to Enable Resampling